All Episodes

 And with the normal engines, it would take her so many hours to get there.

-Well, with these more powerful engines, she could go north, take pictures of truck, and get to Howland Island on the same schedule, and have a cover story.
+Well, with these more powerful engines, she could go north, take pictures of truck, and get to Howland Island on the same schedule and have a cover story.

 So the only trouble was that she couldn't find Howland Island when she got there, which was a very small, little flat island.

-And the result was that she had to head somewhere else, and she had a good deal of gas because of the extra wing tanks.
+And she had a good deal of gas because of the extra wing tanks.

-So let's cut to 1944, when Wayne Green is on a submarine, and they have a submarine rest camp.
+So let's cut to 1944 when Wayne Green is on a submarine, and they have a submarine rest camp.

 And by the way, that all happened because of amateur radio.

-Uh, a submarine rest camp on Majuro Island in the Marshall Islands.
+A submarine rest camp on Majuro Island in the Marshall Islands.

-So, a fellow did a lot of research on this for years, and wrote a book explaining all of this.
+So a fellow did a lot of research on this for years and wrote a book explaining all of this.

-And the Navy fought him every inch of the way, The Japanese bought him every inch of the way, but he still got the story.
+The Japanese fought him every inch of the way, but he still got the story.

 And he came out and printed that several years ago.